Man Up | Ep. 174 • March 02, 2017

 But if you’re my friend, and you’re only my friend when I’m good to you, and when I’m not good to you anymore you’re going to stop being my friend, that’s not love, that’s a transactional tit-for-tat contract.
 Let that sink in a bit.
 That’s why I say most of the world is not actually in a love relationship with anyone.

 Unless you’re a father, but I actually know quite a few fathers who don’t actually love their kid.
-It’s more of like they have the responsibilities and they have got to go through it.
+It’s more of like they have a responsibility and they have got to go through it.
 But if the kid got really mean, they just stop their emotions, they stop doing the behavior of love.
 That’s not love.

 But you can still love it even though it doesn’t do anything to earn it.
 And specifically because a dog, you can give it away or whatever right?
 But a baby.
 The love of a mother for a child is one of the purest forms.
 You can see that.
 Now, is it possible in an adult male-female relationship to experience this kind of love?
 Yes it is.
 Is it rare?
 Fuck yeah.
 In fact, I think most people don’t even know it exists.

 So, maybe I’m alone on it.
-But bringing back to the average guy struggling in this relationship.
+But bring it back to the average guy struggling in this relationship.
 What’s the point here?
-Look, what you have been looking for your whole fucking life, Alexander, [INAUDIBLE] beyond this question.
+Look, what you have been looking for your whole fucking life, Alexander, probably, I don’t know you’d be on this question.

 What I’m saying – for guys who are feeling that need to actually get into a relationship or something beyond just sex, get into some kind of relationship, or they’re trying to get their ego validation.
 What they’re actually trying to be worthy and deserving of it – what they’re looking for is that love, that acceptance, at that deep level – that no matter what, you’re still deserving of it.